My Choice100% Armega

 3. Oakley Airbrake MX

-Oakley is one of the leading brands in sunglasses and sports goggles.
-Their logo can be seen in virtually every type of sport imaginable.
-What Oakley goggles has done, is bring all of the research and technology from their sunglasses products, and produced world-class MX goggles.
+Oakley is one of the leading brands in sunglasses and sports goggles, and their logo can be seen in virtually every type of sport.
+Oakley has incorporated all of the research and technology from their vast array of eyewear to produce world-class dirt bike goggles.
 When it comes to dirt bike riders, the Oakley motocross goggles range represents the best of the best.
 The Airbrake MX is a premium Oakley goggle that offers a range of desirable features.

 The Oakley Airbrake MX is another optically correct lens design.
-Oakley goggles has its own trademarked system, which provides superior clarity and zero distortion.
-The Oakley lens is impact and shatter-resistant, and available in eight colours for different conditions.
+Oakley goggles has its own trademarked system that provides superior clarity and zero distortion.
+The Airbrake lens is impact and shatter-resistant, and it’s available in eight colours for different conditions.

-A quick-release, lens changing system to reduce downtime in the event of a lens change.
+- A quick-release lens changing system to reduce downtime.

-First off, the injection moulded lens, using the Prizm technology, provides a super rigid, optically correct, and hi-contrast product.
-In the same way as the 100% lens, you will see obstacles and terrain changes in far more detail.
-Lens distortion is eliminated as the rigidity keeps the integrity of the lens curve, even under duress.
+The injection moulded lens, using Prizm technology, provides a rigid, optically correct and hi-contrast product.
+Similar to the 100% lens, you will see obstacles and terrain changes in enhanced detail.
+Lens distortion is eliminated since the rigidity keeps the lens integrity intact even in harsh conditions.

-Oakley has a winning formula with their modular design, which allows every part of the goggle to be replaced.
-Event he out-riggers, which help maintain a tight fit, are replaceable.
-This is a very insightful move on Oakley’s part allows the rider to keep their goggles in solid shape for a long time.
+Oakley has a winning formula with their modular goggle design.
+This feature allows every part of the goggle to be replaced.
+Even the out-riggers, which help maintain a tight fit, are replaceable.
+This insightful move on Oakley’s part allows the rider to keep their goggles in solid shape for a long time.

-If you are going to be riding in extremely muddy conditions, (and why wouldn’t you be) you may wish to use roll off’s, rather than rips.
-Oakley goggles has designed an optional out-rigger with a roll-off feature so that you can switch between both types of tear-off, depending on the condition.
-Again, this is really great thinking and provides a far more versatile dirt bike goggle that appeals to any experience level.
+If you’ll be riding in extremely muddy conditions, (and why wouldn’t you be?) you may wish to use roll offs instead of rip-offs.
+Oakley has designed an optional out-rigger with a roll-off feature, so you can switch between tear-off types depending on the conditions.
+This smart feature provides a versatile dirt bike goggle that appeals to any experience level.

 4. Oakley Frontline Dirt Bike Goggles

-Oakley Airbrake MX V Oakley Frontline; What is the difference?
+Oakley Airbrake MX vs. Oakley Frontline: What are the differences?

 The Frontline is still a very high spec dirt bike goggle.
-We are looking a the standard Frontline with no lens upgrade.
-So what is missing when compared to the Airbrake?
+Here we’ll be looking at the standard Frontline with no lens upgrade.
+The features below highlight the variations between goggles:

-- The Frontline has a standard clear lens, as opposed to the prism. (this can be upgraded, but then you may as well consider the Airbrake)
+- The Frontline features a standard clear lens as opposed to the mirror lens.
+While this option can be upgraded, you may want to just consider the Airbrake for a bit more.

-- The lens swap system is not as straightforward or fast as the Airbrake.
-The time taken to change a Frontline lens is more like a standard goggle.
+- The lens swap system on the Frontline is not as simple or fast as the Airbrake.
+Frontline lens change time is more comparable to a standard goggle.

-Despite its shortcomings, when compared to the Airbrake MX, The Oakley Frontline is significantly better than Oakley’s older range products.
-You will pay a little more for the Frontline, than for the cheaper Oakley MX goggles, but the extra is worthwhile for the injection moulding, better lens and optional lens finishes.
+Despite its shortcomings when compared to the Airbrake MX, the Oakley Frontline is a significant improvement over Oakley’s older range of products.
+You will pay a bit more for the Frontline compared to cheaper Oakley MX goggles, but the extra is worthwhile for the injection moulding, better lens and optional lens finishes.

-We also picked the Frontline as it has a slightly smaller face profile, top to bottom.
-As many manufacturers omit to provide for a smaller face size, the Frontline might come in handy for you.
+We also picked the Frontline since it has a slightly smaller top-to-bottom face profile.
+As many manufacturers do not provide options for smaller face sizes, the Frontline might come in handy because of the smaller size.

 The Frontline still has an immensely strong and durable Plutonite lens, making it one of the most robust lens products available.